 For those of us fortunate enough to have the economy to make quick changes: YES!
 It’s about becoming someone who decides to do things.
 It’s about finding a structure that works for you.
 It’s about seeking out and surrounding yourself with a community of people who are similar to who you want to become.
 People who can speak “YES YOU CAN” into you.
 A healthy, strong community that believes we are all powerful people who have the ability to make powerful decisions.

 From there, it’s then just about picking The nutritional structure that best fits the life that you want to move toward.
 For instance if at some point you wanted to be vegan, the human diet which consumes mainly animal proteins likely wouldn’t be the place to start, but paleo or whole 30 might be.

-But and find a coach, choose a nutritional structure, find community, learn all you can!
-Because YOU CAN DO IT BOO!!
+But find a coach, choose a nutritional structure, find community, learn all you can.
+Because YOU CAN DO IT!

 Q. “Change is possible.”
 Sort of the theme of your site…and your life!
 If someone is thinking about making a change—be it relating to food, their job, a relationship—what should they be aware of